bam4564/coingecko_py/docs/API.md

 Get historical market data include price, market cap, and 24h volume (granularity auto)

-Get historical market data include price, market cap, and 24h volume (granularity auto)  <b>Minutely data will be used for duration within 1 day, Hourly data will be used for duration between 1 day and 90 days, Daily data will be used for duration above 90 days.</b>
+Get historical market data include price, market cap, and 24h volume (granularity auto)  **Minutely data will be used for duration within 1 day, Hourly data will be used for duration between 1 day and 90 days, Daily data will be used for duration above 90 days.**

 ### Example
 ```python